Click here to open Mailvelope in the Chrome app store. Then click Install. When the confirmation prompt appears, click Install.

 Click the Mailvelope icon , then Options from the menu, then the Options tab and Security to open the security settings.

-Mailvelope can cache passwords for private keys in the local memory.
-You can activate the cache in the security settings or with the password dialog.
-Passwords have a certain lifetime, which can be adjusted in the settings, and are always deleted when you close the browser window.
+Mailvelope can save private keys' passwords in the local memory.
+You can enable this option in the security settings or with the password dialog.
+Passwords have a set lifetime, which can be adjusted in the settings, and are always deleted when you close the browser window.

 Mailvelope input fields are identified with a background of lock icons.
 In order to detect potential fakes more easily, you can set how the background should look here, as well as adjusting the angle, scaling and color of the icons.